AntonRusev/Crazy-Calculator/README.md

 ## 4. High-scores

 On the right side of the calculator is located the high-scores of the current session list.
 The best times will be displayed there, from best to worst, in descending order.

+## Miscellaneous

+The Crazy Calculator has responsive design.